 Masjid Al-Momineen is open to the public every day of the year at all hours of the day.

 The primary services offered by Masjid Al-Momineen are the five daily prayers, Friday prayers, Tarawih prayers during the entire month of Ramadan, and the two annual Eid prayers.
 In addition, Masjid Al-Momineen provides funeral and matrimonial services to all Muslims.
 What makes Masjid Al-Momineen unique is its very location in the heart of Clarkston, Georgia, where the vast majority of political asylum seekers from around the world are brought in by various government and non-governmental refugee settlement organizations.
 Clarkston; therefore, serves as the main jumping platform for the Georgia immigrant Muslim population.
 Masjid Al-Momineen, by extension, receives the bulk of the Georgia immigrant Muslims for the duration of their stay in the city.
 Over the years, wave after wave of refugees have come to Clarkston, and left the city for other locations upon achieving financial stability.
 Some in the process stay behind, open businesses, and engage in gainful employment in Clarkston or the surrounding cities.
 Masjid Al-Momineen has the distinct privilege of servicing the religious and social needs of every immigrant Muslim to this city.
-However, given the sheer number of Muslims in the area and ever increasing congregation numbers, the current Masjid facility falls short of servicing them adequately.
-For example, Friday and Tarawih prayers overflow to the outside regularly and consistently despite weather conditions or temperature.
-Additionally, our goal is to provide them with proper social services such as family and marital counseling, job and career training, language and ESL training; and to provide them with after school care, and internet access.
-Our objective is also to embark upon a permanent campaign to build bridge of understanding between Muslims, non-Muslims; city, county, and state officials.
+Our goal is to provide the community with proper social services such as family and marital counseling, job and career training, language and ESL training; and to provide them with after school care, and internet access.
+Our objective is also to embark upon a permanent campaign to build bridges of understanding between Muslims, non-Muslims; city, county, and state officials.
 We would like to build a model that will ultimately benefit not just the Muslims but also the non-Muslim refugee populations.